Gmail Username Checker avatar

 ❓ FAQ

-No. The Actor only checks whether Gmail reports a username as available for registration.
-It does not create accounts, reserve names, or ask for Google login details.
+No. It only checks whether Gmail reports a username as available for registration.
+It does not create accounts, reserve usernames, or ask for Google login details.

 Can I paste full Gmail addresses?